nathanfoss/BankingSimulation/README.md

 Each customer can view all of their assigned accounts and view a full transaction history for each account.

 ## Architecture
-- Console Application Leveraging the Domain-Driven Design (DDD) Pattern.
+- Console / Web Application Leveraging the Domain-Driven Design (DDD) Pattern.
 - CQRS Powered by MediatR
 - Automated testing provided by XUnit
 - Quality gateways provided by husky commit hooks
+- In-memory DB provided by EF Core
 - Event-Driven Architecture using background services
+- Web front-end powered by Angular Material

+## Runbook
+### Web
+- Run the BankingSimulation.API project
+- Navigate to web/banking-simulation-web.
+Use the Angular cli to serve the UI

+### Console
+- Run the BankingSimulation.App project.
+This service will provision accounts and perform a series of transactions and log the output to the console